 In addition to mechanical help, your doctor might use several kinds of medicines to treat BPD:

 - Diuretics (water pills) can help reduce the amount of liquid that builds up around the air sacs in the lungs.
 This is different from the fluid that helps keep the lungs open.

 - Bronchodilators relax the muscles around your baby’s airways.
 That lets them open wider.

 - Corticosteroids keep down swelling and prevent inflammation inside the lungs.

-Your baby might also get antiviral drugs to prevent infections like the flu, or medicines that open up the blood vessels that carry oxygen from his lungs to rest of his body.
+Your baby might also get antiviral drugs to prevent infections like the flu, or medicines that open up the blood vessels that carry oxygen from their lungs to rest of their body.

-As your newborn’s lungs grow, he’ll gradually be weaned off a ventilator.
-But he may still need additional oxygen for months, either through a mask or a hose that blows into his nostrils.
+As your newborn’s lungs grow, they'll gradually be weaned off a ventilator.
+But they may still need additional oxygen for months, either through a mask or a hose that blows into their nostrils.

-He’s also more likely to get respiratory infections like colds or the flu as he gets older, and may have to go to a hospital for treatment.
+They’re also more likely to get respiratory infections like colds or the flu as they get older, and may have to go to a hospital for treatment.
 A cough, fever or a runny nose might require a call to the doctor.
 You can lower the odds of these problems through basic steps like washing your hands frequently and keeping irritants like smoke and dust away from your baby.

-Your child may grow more slowly than other children, and he’s likely to be smaller than other children his age.
-He might have problems with coordination, or have weaker muscles.
+Your child may grow more slowly than other children, and they are likely to be smaller than other children their age.
+They might have problems with coordination, or have weaker muscles.